v3il/hgf-helper/README.md

 This extension was built to make participating in mini-games more convenient for individual users.
 It’s not designed for abuse, large-scale automation, or use with alt accounts.

-The channel owner does not allow automation tools, so please use with care.
+> The channel owner has stated that scripts are not allowed.
+Use at your own risk!

 > The extension does **not interfere with ad revenue** — the user remains physically present on the stream, and all ads are shown as usual.